MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 9. Test agent access (optional) or select **Close**.
 After the setup is completed, the new agent will be added to the available agents that can be assigned tasks.

 >[!Note]
 >**Multiple agents**.
 If you have a large migration project and to set up multiple agents, we recommend that you download the agent setup file to a shared location.
 That way you can easily download the setup file on each computer or VM.
+Multiple agents allow you to batch certain migrations jobs to particular groups depending on need.
+An example would be grouping agents by datacenter to achieve better performance based on geographical location.

+Example: You are migrating 10,000 users from on-premises shares in two datacenters to OneDrive.
+2,000 users have data stored in a California datacenter and 8,000 users have data stored in a Vermont datacenter.
+You installed two agents at the California datacenter and six agents in the Vermont datacenter.
+By grouping the agents geographically, you could batch migrations where the source data is in California to the California agent group and for Vermont data to the Vermont agent group.
+Geographical grouping will provide performance benefits.
+Without grouping, all datacenters would be in a default group, and you would not have control over which agents are used.
+This could cause the California agents to migrate Vermont data and Vermont agents to migrate California data.
+While this technically will migrate files, performance could be affected.

 ### Working folder